Can a hot bath solve my problems?

 This memory made me aware that one day bath time with my two sons would end.
 Knowing that helped me be grateful for each bath, each day.
 Yes, I bathed them every day as part of their night time routine.
 Now I feign worry if it goes past three days!
 I only really worry about them washing their hands when they come home from school or after pooping.
 The little one is so sneaky about it!

-My 10 year old has declared both my 8 year old son and me "gross" and "weird" for still bathing together.
-Sometimes he still lingers in the bathroom and talks to us while we are in the tub.
-I relish every second.
+At 10 years old, my older son declared both my 8 year old son and me "gross" and "weird" for still bathing together.
+Sometimes he still lingered in the bathroom and talked to us while we are in the tub.
+I relished every second.

 Truth time.
 I'm too cheap to buy bath bombs for myself.
 When my kids learned about them at a fancy friend's house I quickly whipped out food coloring and convinced them they didn't need pricey bath bombs.
 But then I started learning about plant medicine, essential oils and oh yes, that I'm allowed to treat myself.

 Working retail is not for the faint of lower back and after long days working at street fairs I found that popping a CBD bath bomb in would mean I wasn't physically crippled the next day.
 Plus, the downtime was good for my mind.
 I had heard about sensory deprivation tanks and thought that was key for my mental health.
 But, if you're like me and don't have $100 for a bath, may I offer an alternative?